The Railway Men: Reception

 Nandini Ramnath of Scroll.in found The Railway Men to be a "compelling saga of ordinary heroism"; she particularly praised the production design by Rajat Poddar for his "remarkably faithful recreations" of the era.
 Sonil Dedhia of News18 considered it a "passionate, emotionally resonant, and incredibly moving" tale of under-appreciated heroes, but felt that too many subplots and backstories prevented it from being a "taut thriller".
 Mayur Sanap of Rediff.com commended Rawail for handling the tragic event with "seriousness and respect without going overboard with the dramatic impact".

 The Indian Expresss Shubhra Gupta termed it "a worthy effort, which brings back an expansive, old-fashioned style of storytelling to a still-relevant event", and particularly praised the performances of Kay Kay Menon and Babil Khan.
 India Todays Zinia Bandyopadhyay considered Khan to be the "real star of the show".
-Saibal Chatterjee of NDTV opined, "The Railway Men is buoyed by a clutch of laudable performances and storytelling that does not slide below a certain level of competence.
+Saibal Chatterjee of NDTV wrote, "The Railway Men is buoyed by a clutch of laudable performances and storytelling that does not slide below a certain level of competence.
 But it could have been much, much more."
-Hindustan Timess Santanu Das believed that the series' handling of the tragedy was not at par with the handling of the Chernobyl disaster by the HBO miniseries Chernobyl (2019).
+Santanu Das of Hindustan Times believed that the series' handling of the tragedy was not at par with the handling of the Chernobyl disaster by the HBO miniseries Chernobyl (2019).